sequana/sequana_pipetools/README.rst

 ========= ======================================================================
 Version   Description
 ========= ======================================================================
-1.1.1     * symlink creation on apptainers skipped if permission error (file
+1.2.0     * update to be compatible with poetry 2.0
-            is probably already present and created by another users e.g. the admin system)
+          * print container size when initiating a pipeline 1.1.1     * symlink creation on apptainers skipped if permission error (file is probably already present and created by another users e.g. the admin system)